Find out about survival for anal cancer.

 Survival for all stages of anal cancer

-- around 65 out of 100 (around 65%) will survive their cancer for 5 years or more after they are diagnosed.
+- almost 65 out of 100 people (almost 65%) survive their cancer for 5 years or more

 These statistics are for relative survival.
 Relative survival takes into account that some people will die of causes other than cancer.
 This gives a more accurate picture of cancer survival.